 Support For SLPs working on their SEO

 Wondering what specific SEO services we offer for speech therapists?
 Honestly, any of our services can be adapted for speech therapy and we seek to offer SEO services to fit a wide range of needs.
-We offer affordable DIY online SEO courses, a small group intensive to support you through optimizing, a 12 week 1:1 training program to give you really individualized support optimizing and our ever popular “Done for You” SEO program where we still work closely with you but do a lot of the SEO heavy lifting for you.
-That said, our online courses do still primarily have content that uses mental health therapist websites as examples, so you will see fewer speech therapy specific examples compared to if you go with one of our other services.
-However, the content is still fantastic and should be relatively easy to then apply to your site.
+We offer affordable DIY online SEO courses, a small group intensive to support you through optimizing, a 12-week 1:1 training program to give you really individualized support optimizing, and our ever-popular “Done for You” SEO program where we still work closely with you but do a lot of the SEO heavy lifting for you.
+That said, our online courses do still primarily have content that uses mental health therapist websites as examples, so you will see fewer speech therapy-specific examples compared to if you go with one of our other services.
+However, the content is still fantastic and should be relatively easy to apply to your site.

 So, if you’re ready to get to work and attract more of your ideal clients, we’re ready to support you every step of the way!
 Fill out our pre-application today to get started!